 Manufacturing of SMC is a continuous in-line process.
-The base components are bulk mixed into a paste and continuously metered onto to the surface of a high barrier carrier release film that acts as a substrate.
+The base components are bulk mixed into a paste and continuously metered onto to the surface of a high barrier release film (also referred to as high barrier carrier film) that acts as a substrate.
 A doctor blade system ensures even distribution of resin paste across the entire substrate prior to the introduction of fiberglass to the product.
-Once the fiberglass or carbon fiber is laid, a second coating of compound paste is deposited onto a second top layer of high barrier carrier release film and combined to make a three layer sandwich like structure.
-The top and bottom high barrier carrier release films, paste & reinforcement fiber are then brought together in the compaction section, where the layers are compressed with belts and/or rollers into one multi-layered sheet.
+Once the fiberglass or carbon fiber is laid, a second coating of compound paste is deposited onto a second top layer of high barrier release film and combined to make a three layer sandwich like structure.
+The top and bottom high barrier release films, paste & reinforcement fiber are then brought together in the compaction section, where the layers are compressed with belts and/or rollers into one multi-layered sheet.